HealthVivo/PCRduplicates/README.md

 ### INPUT files required
 1. coordinate sorted BAM file with aligned reads
-2. VCF file with variants called from BAM file using a variant calling tool such as GATK UnifiedGenotyper or samtools
+2. VCF file with heterozygous variants called from BAM file using a variant calling tool such as GATK UnifiedGenotyper or samtools

+## compile the CODE

+run 'make all'

 ###  Two step process to extract reads overlapping variant sites and then analyze read clusters to estimate PCR duplication rate

-1. make all
 2. ./extract\_duplicates --bam sample.bam --VCF variants.VCF > sample.hetreads
-3. python estimate\_PCRduprate.py sample.hetreads rna > sample.PCRdups
+3. python estimate\_PCRduprate.py -i sample.hetreads -f exome > sample.PCRdups

+## FINAL estimate of the PCR duplication rate

 4. grep FINAL\_PCR\_RATE sample.PCRdups > sample.PCRduprate.estimate

 ### Sample Data

 see DATA folder

+## FAQ

+1. The program uses samtools (v 0.1.18) to parse BAM files.
+The source code for samtools is included in the github repository (directory parsebam/samtools-0.1.18).
+2. The program has been tested on exome-seq, targeted DNA seq and RNA-seq datasets.
+For RNA-seq, an independent set of heterozygous variants is needed.